michaelpapworth/jQuery.navigate/README.md

 jQuery.navigate
 ===============

-An abstraction on site navigation wrapped up in a jQuery plugin
+An abstraction on site navigation wrapped up in a jQuery plugin.
+When using website analytics, `window.location` is not sufficient due to the referer not being passed on the request.
+The plugin resolves this and allows for both aliased and parametrised URLs.
+I also provide an API helper method, which enables quick and simple ReSTful URL building capability.

 The Setup
 ---------